KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 How do I interpret the Battle log?
 Clicking on a battle (Represented as coloured lines on the log) will give the player details of the two bases involved in the battle as well as details of the battle.
 What is a Battle Simulation?
 The Battle simulation view can be used by players to simulate and visualize the result of initiating attacks on other bases.
-This view gives the present cluster strength of the player’s faction and the enemy cluster strength after considering the base under attack.
+This view gives the present cluster strength of the playerâ€™s faction and the enemy cluster strength after considering the base under attack.
 The player can view enemy bases of one Megacorp at a time using the Megacorp filters.
 How do I simulate a battle in Battle maps?
 Click on your base that you want to initiate the attack string from, then click on the enemy base (in the enemy cluster) that you want to attack.
 An attack link will be simulated (Represented as a dotted line) and will give you details of yours and enemy cluster strengths.
 The simulation will also show all of the bases involved in the battle for your cluster and the enemy cluster.
 How do I interpret a Battle simulation?